Skip to main content

 Jonathan Oppenheim

-North America Regional Construction Leader WTW
+Head of North America Construction

 Jonathan Oppenheim has over 30 years of construction related insurance industry experience and has held a number of senior leadership and underwriting positions at international brokerage firms and insurance carriers.
 Jon is the Southeast Region Construction Leader in North America.
 In this capacity, he is responsible for business development and managing the company’s construction portfolio in the region.
 Jon is the creator of the WTW Ideal Body Environment And Mind (IBEAM) mental health and suicide prevention education and training initiative, and is a Certified Mental Health First Aider.